A Proud History Of Dickies - The Evolution Of The Workwear Brand

 In the 70s Dickies continued to focus on consumers in search of social status, but also started appealing to price-conscious customers by advertising their products’ value for money.
 Armed with the slogan “We’re Basic” and a range of affordable prices, Dickies added another dimension to their already successful marketing strategy.

-During this decade the brand started appealing to a more diverse audience, marketing their workwear clothing to women as well as men.
+During this decade the brand started appealing to a more diverse audience, with the expansion into women's workwear, as well as men's.
 The typical Dickies customer of the 80s was one who balanced hard work with fun and friendship.

 Dickies Workwear is an internationally recognised brand with a long history of quality, style and affordability.
 Each product is designed to be durable and longwearing, with only the latest technology used to provide wearers with the most effective safety features.
 From plumbers to electricians and even executives, consumers in a wide array of professions choose Dickies as their preferred brand.
 Looking back across the years, Dickies Workwear is prouder than ever to be a leading distributor of this prestigious brand!